nawab312/CI_CD/Jenkins/2_Jenkinsfile_Pipeline_as_Code.md

     }
 }
 ```
+**Scripted Pipeline**
-- Scripted Pipeline: Scripted is the older, flexible way.
+- Scripted is the older, flexible way.
 It is pure Groovy code, giving you full programming power.
 ```groovy
 node {
     def appName = 'myapp'